tarashypka/dstr/README.md

 Configure server, users, JNDI resources in `conf/tomcat/` files.
 Replace local tomcat configuration files with those in `conf/tomcat/`.

-To load into Mongo and Postgres connection pools Tomcat Container via JNDI, Tomcat should be pre-configured with `-XX:MaxPermSize=128M` property before start.
+To load Mongo and Postgres connection pools into Tomcat Container via JNDI, Tomcat should be pre-configured before start with `-XX:MaxPermSize=128M` property.

 ### PostgreSQL configuration